 |Hispanic or Latino||427|

-Students from other countries are interested in Biomedical Science, too.
+Biomedical Science appeals to people across the globe.
 About 4.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea